Skip to content

 • anything where no one agrees on the process yet

-For HarborFlow, the right first workflow is not “all operations.”
-It is one narrow process:
+For HarborFlow, the right first workflow is one narrow process:

 • intake of customer exception requests